wenbang24/usaco-solutions/README.md

 #### Points: 779 (rank 2234)

+---

 ## February 2024, Silver Level
-silver is so hard 💀💀💀 i did worse than my first bronze attempt
+silver is so hard 💀💀💀 i did worse than my first bronze attempt\

 Did not sumbit any solutions 😭
 (my attempts are in the repo tho)